Remigio Herrera: Family photograph and later years

 The spiritual stature and radiant character of Adeshina was reflected in his oval portrait photograph, probably taken on the occasion of his marriage in 1891.
 It is the only existing photograph of an African babalawo at the time.
 He appeared dressed in Western fashion, clad in suits and ties, white-haired, and with three ethnic markings on each cheek.
 The photograph was taken at a time when hardly an African would be immortalized in a portrait, since they were usually discriminated to be just "filler" pictures as backgrounds of landscapes, or reason for a photo shoot in anthropological literature.
 His intention to immortalize, perfectly dressed according to the conventions of the late nineteenth century, most likely due to the photograph would have a wider audience to their religious colleagues, godchildren or religious descendants and family in general.

 Other versions of the halftone photography portrait suggested that Adeshina was reproduced in the press.
 His sympathetic portrait appeared in Cuban newspapers, a rare occurrence for Africans.
 Adeshina Obara was multiply represented due to his social status, as a figure for posterity.
 From the time of his death in 1905 (in Havana), Adeshina became a respected and revered ancestor, present in the homes of his descendants, and rituals throughout Cuban places.
 Around 1980, the African presence in Rule was symbolized by placing his portrait at the entrance of the Museum of Regla.

 Ño Remigio Herrera among the people

-Remigio Herrera was so revered in Regla, when people met him on the street, they saluted him by genuflecting before him and kissing his hand.
-A day in the fishing town of Regla, Havana, where he established a large family, a woman came to him with tears of despair: "My husband has been on a boat and I don't know if he will ever come back."
+Remigio Herrera was so revered in Regla that when people met him on the street, they saluted him by genuflecting before him and kissing his hand.
+One day in the fishing town of Regla, Havana, where he established a large family, a woman came to him with tears of despair, saying "My husband has been on a boat and I don't know if he will ever come back."
 He had been away at sea for many days without any knowledge of his whereabout. Ño Remigio was moved to pity by the lady, he went to consult his Ifa oracle, made a series of prayers and signs in the dust of Orunmila, then took the woman and went to the docks.
 On the site, Ño Remigio made a series of liturgical prayers, and blew dust into the ocean.
 In the next ship sailing in the great port of Rule was her husband.
-He had returned.